 Many drugs are chemically similar to 5-MEO-DMT (dimethyltryptamines and/or indolealkylamines).
 Some of them include :

 - DMT or “the spirit molecule” (N,N-Dimethyltryptamine)

 - Bufotenine or 5-HO-DMT (5-hydroxy-N,N-dimethyltryptamine)

 - 5-MEO-DiPT or “Foxy”(5-methoxy-N,N-diisopropyltryptamine).

 These drugs all act on the serotonin system, often increasing serotonin to toxic levels.

 Often, 5-MEO-DMT is found with other drugs such as DMT and monoamine oxidase A (MOA-A) inhibitors (e.g. harmaline).
-Combining these can increase toxicity as harmaline increases exposure to both 5-MEO-DMT and bufotenine [R].
+These combinations can increase toxicity as harmaline increases exposure to both 5-MEO-DMT and bufotenine .

 Another user noted complete euphoria after taking the drug.
 During the trip, he said that “the whole of my being and the world’s existence and history had suddenly made sense to me.”
 He felt the effects for 30 minutes.